 If you want to avoid parking, or you want to be the first person in the park, there are two guest drop-off areas: One outside Harbor Boulevard security and one by Downtown Disney.
 Harbor Boulevard has the shortest walk but may have the most people.
 If you are staying at a hotel near Disneyland, you can skip the parking structures and walk to the Harbor security area or the Downtown Disney security entrance.

 People line up at Harbor about 6:30 a.m., but this is not necessary.
 Harbor security lines are shorter now and can move quickly.
-The security checkpoints open about 7 to 7:15 a.m., depending on the crowd level.
+The security checkpoints open about 7 (By Downtown Disney) or 7:15 a.m. at Harbor, depending on the crowd level.
 If some hotels on Harbor have extra parking, you may be able to park there, but they do fill up early.
 Anaheim Hotel is also worth checking out but it does fill up early.
-Anaheim GardenWalk has a new Anaheim attractions flat rate of half-price parking for $12.50 per day through Dec.
-31, 2021.
+Anaheim GardenWalk has a new Anaheim attractions flat rate of half-price parking for $12.50 per day.
 You must text 949-532-8293 right after you park.
 Text your parking ticket number and "AA" to get the rate.
 Payment is completed upon exit.

 If there's one "don't" for your morning, this is it: Don't park at Downtown Disney unless you wish to pay the $66 maximum daily parking/lost ticket fee!
 Hotel parking prices also went up.

 Locker areas are open inside the park.
-If you want to store a droid or lightsaber you purchased in the park, you may store them at Pioneer Mercantile or Droid Depot (or even ship them home from First Order Cargo).
+If you want to store a droid or lightsaber you purchased in the park, you may store them at Pioneer Mercantile or Droid Depot (or even ship them home from First Order Cargo or Pioneer Mercantile).
 The stroller shop will also hold purchases for you.
 You'll need to bring them there yourself, though.

 Wheelchairs, ECVs, Strollers and DAS